CHINA INDIA SCHOLAR-LEADERS FELLOWSHIP

 - Hold Indian or Chinese citizenship if applying from India or China

-- Have received your PhD or equivalent degree in the past five years
+- Have received a PhD or equivalent terminal degree within the past five years

 - Be able to read, write and speak fluently in English

-- Be able to participate in an 18-month Fellowship, including spending one month in New York City
+- Be able to participate in a 24-month Fellowship, including spending one month in New York City

-- Be able to conduct at least five weeks of fieldwork in India or China between June 15, 2017 and Sept 1, 2018
+- Be able to conduct at least five weeks of fieldwork in India or China sometime between July 1, 2018 and Dec 1, 2019

 - Commit 5-7 hours each week for research and online group meetings